WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 Determines the blocks that are allowed to be inserted into the editor, based on the provided rootClient id.

+This selector also returns the block type names that cannot be inserterd directly, based on the provided rootClientId, but have an `ancestor` or `parent` relationship with a block that can be inserted.
+An example is the `core/list-item` which can only be insertered into a `core/list` block, so if the `core/list` block is allowed, the `core/list-item` can be inserted as well afterwards.

 For now it includes only static core blocks and doesn't include any block variations.